 3. DON’T USE ALL CAPS when you’re posting.
-All CAPS is a form of internet shouting.
+All CAPS is the equivalent of shouting.

 4. It’s not a good idea to post something when you’re angry or emotional.
-Take some time to clear your head before you deal with the situation in order to avoid using hurtful words that you’ll regret later.
+Take some time to clear your head before you deal with the situation in order to avoid using hurtful words that you’ll later regret.

 6. Use different usernames and passwords on different platforms for maximum protection; so if someone figures out your security information, they’ll not have access to all your pages.

-8. Don’t post pictures of yourself or others unless you mind them being shared with everyone, this includes pictures of you without clothes and in compromising conditions.
-Always have your parents review your photos and texts before you post them.
+8. Don’t post pictures of yourself or others unless you mind them being shared with everyone.
+This includes pictures of you in compromising conditions.
+As a parent, try to review your child’s photos and texts before they are published online.